-involves sellers committing to a price $p_t = \overline{b}$ for t = 1,...,9 and a price $p_T = \underline{b}$ in the final period (as illustrated in the bottom graph of Figure 6).11
+Interestingly, we find that a considerably smaller fraction of sellers is committing to a single increase or drop in the price level over the T periods (i.e., the Single pattern) when the good is for rent rather than sale.
+One particular example of this pricing pattern involves sellers committing to a price $p_t = \overline{b}$ for t = 1, ..., 9 and a price $p_T = \underline{b}$ in the final period (as illustrated in the bottom graph of Figure 6).12

 According to Hypothesis 3, sellers should commit to a constant price path that fully extracts the surplus of high-valuation buyers.
 Yet, we find that price schedules featuring prices $p_t > \underline{b}$ for all t = 1, ..., T account for less than one quarter of all 390 observed price paths in the RC treatment.
-Moreover, as shown in the second graph of Figure A4, the price levels within this cluster vary greatly.
-In fact, even within this cluster, we find that the mean price is still significantly below the maximum willingness to pay of a high-valuation buyer (82.71 vs. 100.00, p < 0.01, Wilcoxon signed rank test).
+Moreover, as shown in the second graph of Figure A4, the price levels within this class vary greatly.
+In fact, even within this class, we find that the mean price is still significantly below the maximum willingness to pay of a high-valuation buyer (82.71 vs. 100.00, p < 0.01, Wilcoxon signed rank test).
 Lastly, our data analysis suggests that in approximately 18 percent of all bilateral relationships, sellers consistently set prices either equal to or even below the total willingness to pay of low-valuation buyers, implying $p_t \leq \underline{b}$ for all t = 1, ..., T.